Trinity College, Kandy

-Trinity College, Kandy, is an independent private school for boys in Kandy Sri Lanka.
-It was founded in 1872 by British Anglican missionaries of the Church Missionary Society, modelled on British Public school tradition.
-Trinity offers primary and secondary education, and is a leading private school in Sri Lanka managed by the Anglican Church of Ceylon.
+Trinity College, Kandy is a private Anglican boys' school located in Kandy, Sri Lanka.
+It offers both day and boarding facilities.
+It was founded in 1872 by British Anglican missionaries of the Church Missionary Society, modelled on British public school tradition.
+Trinity offers primary and secondary education and is managed by the Anglican Church of Ceylon.

 History

 In 1857 the local Anglican community in Kandy urged the Church Mission Society (CMS) to establish a school for boys in the area.
 On 16 October 1857 the Rev. John Ireland Jones arrived from England, establishing the Kandy Collegiate School.
 The school operated for approximately six years.

 In 1872 the CMS sent out the Rev. Richard Collins, the principal of the CMS Syrian College of Travancore to re-open the collegiate school in Kandy.
 On 18 January 1872, it was re-opened as the Trinity College and Collegiate School, with the Collins as principal and by the end of that year there were 120 enrolled students.
 The school library was opened in 1875.
 Early in 1877 the Collegiate School name was dropped and it simply became Trinity College.
 Rev. Collins left in 1878 and Thomas Dunn became acting principal of the school.
 In 1879 the college was affiliated with the University of Calcutta.

 In 1880 the Rev. John G. Garrett was appointed as principal of the school and by the following year enrolments had increased to 238 students, with 30 boarders.
 In 1885 Garrett had to resign due to ill health and was replaced by the Rev. Dr. E. Noel Hodges, formerly the principal of the Noble High School, Machilipatnam.
 In 1889 Dr. Hodges was appointed as the Anglican Bishop of Travancore and Cochin and his post at Trinity was taken by Rev. Edward John Perry, who had been a master at Merchant Taylors' School.
-On 2 April 2, 1890, Perry was accidentally shot dead near Alutnuwara, whilst on a visit to the Vedda people in the area.
+On 2 April 1890, Perry was accidentally shot dead near Alutnuwara, whilst on a visit to the Vedda people in the area.
 The Rev. J. W. Fall, who was the vice-principal, became the acting principal until the arrival of the Rev. Henry Percy Napier-Clavering, in June 1890.
 At that time Trinity had 298 students, of whom sixty-three were boarders.